dalmolingroup/metastasisevolution/README.md

   - **metastasis_genes**: Results focusing on genes implicated in metastasis-related pathways.
   - **orthology_data**: Results of orthologous genes in the evolutionary analyses.
   - **plots**: Generated plots for exploratory or final reporting purposes.

-## Notes

-This repository is a research compendium ensuring reproducibility and extensibility of the analyses.
-The project is still under development, and results may evolve as the research progresses.